rackerlabs/docs-developer-blog/_posts/2020-04-23-install-and-configure-oracle-apex-and-ords.md

 categories:
     - Oracle
     - database
-metaTitle: "Install Oracle APEX and Configure ORDS"
+metaTitle: "Install and configure Oracle APEX and ORDS"
 metaDescription: "This post describes Oracle&reg; Application Express (APEX) and Oracle REST Data Services (ORDS), including the steps to install APEX and configure ORDS."
-ogTitle: "Install Oracle APEX and Configure ORDS"
+ogTitle: "Install and configure Oracle APEX and ORDS"
 ogDescription: "This post describes Oracle&reg; Application Express (APEX) and Oracle REST Data Services (ORDS), including the steps to install APEX and configure ORDS."
 ---

-This post describes Oracle&reg; Application Express (APEX) and Oracle REST Data Services (ORDS), including the steps to install APEX and configure ORDS.
-Typically, database administrators carry out both of the tasks.
+This post describes Oracle&reg; Application Express (APEX) and Oracle REST Data Services (ORDS), including the steps to install APEX and install and configure ORDS.
+Typically, database administrators (DBAs) carry out both of these tasks.

 <!-- more -->